xingyzt/notes/astrophysics.md

   enables placement of star on H−R diagram entirely from its spectrum
 * Spectroscopic parallax: calculating distance modulus from the spectrally determined absolute magnitude

+## 9. Stellar Atmospheres

+* Line blanketing: dense series of metallic absorption lines significantly decrease intensity relative to ideal blackbody at certain wavelengths

+### Radiation field

+* Radiation energy originates from thermonuclear reactions, gravitational contraction, and core cooling
+* But observed light comes from gasses in atmosphere, not the opaque interior
+* Temperature, density, and composition of atmospheric layers determine spectral features
+* Specific ray intensity:
+  I(λ) ≡ ∂I/∂λ ≡ [ (∂E/∂λ) dλ ] / [ dλ dt dA cos θ dΩ ],
+  power transmitted at a certain wavelength within a certain solid angle
+* Mean intensity:〈I(λ)〉= I(λ) for isotropic field; = B(λ) for blackbody
+* Specific energy density: u(λ) dλ = (4π/c)〈I(λ)〉dλ
+  * Total energy density for blackbody: u = 4σT⁴/c
+  * Blackbody radiation pressure is u/3
+* Specific radiative flux:
+  F(λ) dλ = ∫ I(λ) dλ cos θ dΩ,
+  net energy at a certain wavelength flowing towards one single direction
+* For a resolved source, specific ray intensity is measured, thus detector distance does not affect measured intensity, though the angular size decreases
+* For an unresolved source, specific radiative flux is measured, falling off with 1/r²

+### Temperature

+* Mean free path: average distance traveled by particles and photons between collisions
+* Multiple descriptions of temperature:
+  * Effective temperature: obtained from the Stefan–Boltzmann law
+  * Excitation temperature: defined by the Boltzmann equation
+  * Ionization temperature: defined by the Saha equation
+  * Kinetic temperature: defined by the Maxwell–Boltzmann distribution
+  * Color temperature: defined by fitting the Planck function on the spectrum
+* Effective temperature is a global descriptor;
+  rest apply locally, varying by gas location and other conditions
+* All local temperature definitions result in the same value at thermodynamic equilibrium
+* Local thermodynamic equilibrium (LTE) occurs when temperature change is very gradual compared to the mean free path length: H « L
+  * Temperature scale height: H(T) ≡ T/|dT/dr|
+  * Mean free path: l = 1/nσ,
+    where n is atomic density and σ ≡ π(2a₀)² is collision cross section

+### Opacity

+* Both scattering and pure absorption reduce the intensity of directed light: dI = −κρI ds, where κ is a absorption coefficient (opacity) dependent on ray wavelength and gas composition, density, and temperature
+* Characteristic distance l = 1/kρ is equivalent to main free path for photons
+* Pure absorption decreases intensity exponentially: I = I₀ e^(−τ), where τ is optical depth with dτ = −κρ ds
+* Optical depth is equivalent to the number of mean free path lengths along the  path of a ray; gas is “optically thick” if τ » 1, “optically thin” if t « 1
+* Sources of opacity classified by initial and final quantum states of the interacting electrons:
+  * Bound–bound transitions (excitation and de-excitation)
+    * Small except for wavelengths corresponding to specific excitation energies;
+    * If de-excitation returns to the initial state through emission, the photon is essentially scattered
+    * If multiple photons are emitted from one absorption, the average photon energy is reduced
+    * If de-excitation is instead triggered by collision, then the energy is converted into kinetic/thermal
+  * Bound-free absorption (photoionization) and free–bound emission (recombination)
+    * Wavelength-dependent cross section comparable to that of collisions
+    * Adds to continuum opacity, as any photon above an electron’s ionization energy may be absorbed
+    * Recombination emits one or more photons, again reducing average photon energy and scattering
+  * Free–free absorption and bremsstrahlung (“braking radiation”) emission
+    * Free electron gains speed from absorption, or loses speed from emission
+    * Must take place next to an ion to conserve both energy and momentum
+    * Adds to continuum opacity
+  * Free electron (Thomson) scattering
+    * Photon is scattered when the electron is made to oscillate in its EM field
+    * Very tiny wavelength-independent cross section
+    * Only dominates in stellar interiors and the hottest atmospheres, where near-total ionization eliminates bound-electron processes
+  * Loosely-bound electron (Compton/Rayleigh) scattering
+    * Compton if λ « a₀;
+      very small change in scattered photon wavelength, much like Thomson
+    * Rayleigh if λ » a₀;
+      proportional to 1/λ⁴,
+      so only significant in UV for supergiant stars’ extended envelopes, cool main-sequence stars, and planet atmospheres
+* Balmer jump: to be continued...

+## 10. The Interiors of Stars

+## 11. The Sun

+## 12. The Interstellar Medium and Star Formation

+## 13. Main Sequence and Post-Main-Sequence Stellar Evolution